BlueWinds/WarTechIIC/README.md

 While participating in a flareup, the player has to stay in the star system - if they attempt to leave, they will get a popup warning them of the consequences of breaking the contract.
 These aren't actually terribly severe, just reputation loss with the employer equal to one bad faith withdrawal from a mission.

+# Exporting / Importing map control
+Every time a career saves, WIIC writes out `{savePath}/WIIC_systemControl.json`, which contains a list of all systems that have flipped control during the current career.
+If you copy this into the mod directory (`WarTechIIC/WIIC_systemControl.json`), then when you start a fresh career, WIIC will import the list.
+Bam, you can persist your map across careers!

 # Simgame statistics and tags
 WIIC reads and sets a variety of tags and statistics on companies and star systems.
 These can be used in conditions, set, updated or removed from events and flashpoints like any other stat or tag.